 Suspects accused of assaulting Border Patrol agent arrested

 Authorities in New Mexico say two suspects accused of assaulting an off-duty U.S. Border Patrol agent in Texas with a machete have been arrested.
-Dona Ana County Sheriff's officials say 31-year-old Fernando Puga of Las Cruces was taken into custody Thursday.
+DoA a Ana County Sheriff's officials say 31-year-old Fernando Puga of Las Cruces was taken into custody Thursday.

 Comments